Sleep Training System™

 When the EEG, or electroencephalogram, was invented, a whole new world opened for exploration — the previously unknown world we all enter when we fall asleep.

 Before the EEG, sleep was often thought of as a death-like experience, wherein one loses consciousness each night, hopefully to return in the morning.
+Ancient philosophers grappled with it, lacking any way to measure sleep objectively.
+Aristotle described sleep as a "siezure of the primary sense organ".
 Our remembered dreams gave us glimpses of this other world, often comprised of bizarre fantasies and sometimes disturbing nightmares, but no one knew for sure what was going on.

 Almost 30 years would pass before before scientists got the bright idea of attaching one of those devices to someone while asleep.
 In 1953, two researchers at the University of Chicago, Eugene Aserinsky and Nathaniel Kleitman, first measured the alternating periods of REM and NREM during all-night EEG recordings, launching the era of modern sleep research.